-This is another example of a 1-2-1 pattern that emerges from different numbers after taking into account already existing flags.
-Here we have 2-2-1 but the flag above the first 2 reduces it to 1, so we have 1-2-1.
-This allows us to quickly find two mines and to find two places where there are no mines.
+This is another example of a 1-2-1 pattern that emerges from different numbers after considering the existing flags.
+Here we have 2-2-1, but the flag above the first 2 reduces it to 1, so we have 1-2-1.
+This allows us to quickly find two mines and two mine-free places.

-In this example we see how a single flag can affect all three numbers changing the pattern from a 2-3-2 to a 1-2-1.
+In this example, we see how a single flag can affect all three numbers changing the pattern from a 2-3-2 to a 1-2-1.

-There is another quite common pattern worth learning from the start: 1-2-2-1.
+There is another relatively common pattern worth learning from the start: 1-2-2-1.
 Similarly to 1-2-1, 1-2-2-1 can be solved using logic.
 However, the solution is the opposite.
-For 1-2-1 the solution is bomb, empty, bomb but for 1-2-2-1 the solution is empty, bomb, bomb, empty.
-In other words, for 1-2-1 we have mines next to 1s and for 1-2-2-1 we have mines next to 2s.
+For 1-2-1, the solution is bomb-empty-bomb, but for 1-2-2-1, it is empty-bomb-bomb-empty.
+In other words, for 1-2-1, we have mines bordering on 1s, and for 1-2-2-1, we have mines bordering on 2s.

 Here we see a vertical 1-2-2-1 pattern.
-There are two mines next to the two 2s but other places adjacent to the pattern do not contain any mines.
+There are two mines next to the two 2s, but other places adjacent to the pattern do not contain any mines.

 This is a similar situation.
 One flag reduces a 1-2-2-2 to a 1-2-2-1 pattern.